galaxyproject/training-material/topics/sequence-analysis/tutorials/quality-control/tutorial.md

 > ### {% icon question %} Questions
 > What do the mean quality and the quality distribution of the run look like?
 > > ### {% icon solution %} Solution
-> > The majority of the reads are between 8< Qscore of <11 which is standard for Nanopore data.
+> > The majority of the reads have a Qscore between 8 and 11 which is standard for Nanopore data.
 > > Beware that for the same data, the basecaller used (Albacor, Guppy, Bonito), the model (fast, hac, sup) and the tool version can give different results.
 > {: .solution }
 {: .question}